 Please note, the competition entry timeframe has passed.
 Stay tuned for winner announcement.
 If you want to be updated you may sign up for our newsletter.
-Winners will be announce in the beginning of May 2018.
+Winners will be announce in May 2018.

 1,000 words (references not included).